aauc-mechlab/OpenRobotMarkerHolder/README.md

 OpenRobotMarkerHolder
 ================
-An open-source robot marker holder
+An open-source robot marker holder that be connected to the FESTO Parallel gripper DHPS.

 Authors
 ================
-Audun Høimyr Westerskow, Anders Bakken Kobbevik, Simon Langlo
+Audun Høimyr Westerskow

 Supervisor
 ================